Live streaming in Lecture Capture

 There are two ways live streaming can be enabled for students to view your lecture live:

-- If your lecture or seminar is scheduled in a Lecture Capture-enabled venue in the central timetable, you will automatically have Lecture Capture live-stream mode enabled (commencing semester 2, 2021).
+- If your lecture or seminar is scheduled in a Lecture Capture-enabled venue in the central timetable, you will automatically have Lecture Capture live-stream mode enabled (as of Semester 2, 2021).

 - You can enable live streaming while making a presentation/recording in Universal Capture which is available/published to a subject.